What is a cholecystectomy?

 will be removed in a day or so.
 You might be discharged with the drain still in and

 covered with a dressing.
-Follow your provider’s instructions for taking care of it.
+Follow your healthcare provider’s instructions for taking

 You will be asked to get out of bed a few hours after a laparoscopic procedure or

 Once you are home, it’s important to keep the incision clean and dry.
-Your provider
+Your healthcare

-will give you specific bathing instructions.
-If stitches or surgical staples are used,
+provider will give you specific bathing instructions.
+If stitches or surgical staples

 The incision and your abdominal muscles may ache, especially after long periods of